Lindon Was

 Project Porchlight makes it easy to find the kind of involvement that matches who you are and what you want to give.
 Every role matters.
 Every neighbor counts.

-You don’t have to plan or organize anything.
+You do not have to plan or organize anything.
 Just commit to showing up — saying yes to invitations, joining a neighborhood group, and occasionally breaking bread with someone nearby.

 - Join a Neighborhood Group near you